San Mateo High School: History

 On February 4, 1911, a notice appeared in the San Mateo Times stating that the new San Mateo High School building on the Baldwin Avenue campus was almost completed.
 On May 5, the new structure was formally opened.
-At the dedication ceremony, a copper box containing autographed signatures of the High School Board; the faculty and students; the grammar school teachers; the county, town, and grammar school district officials; copies of The Elm; a directory of all the high schools in the state; and pictures of SMHS in all its stages of development from 1902-1911 was placed in the cornerstone to be preserved for all time.
+At the dedication ceremony, a copper box containing autographed signatures of the High School Board; the faculty and students; the grammar school teachers; the county, town, and grammar school district officials; copies of The Elm; a directory of all the high schools in the state; and pictures of SMHS in all its stages of development from 1902–1911 was placed in the cornerstone to be preserved for all time.

 On December 3, a $50,000 school bond was passed by a vote of 394 "yes" and 124 "no", enabling the board, under President J. C. Robb, to award and make payment on bids to the tune of $92,268 covering the building, heating, plumbing, painting, and electrical wiring in the new school.

-In the years 1920-1921, approximately 500 students were enrolled in the daytime school, which had a capacity of 350.
+In the years 1920–1921, approximately 500 students were enrolled in the daytime school, which had a capacity of 350.
+Women Right's activist Ella Lillian Wall Van Leer would also help create and manage various Art and Architecture departments at the time.
 Therefore, larger classes and fewer courses were offered, with less individual attention given by the teachers.
 A committee was formed to investigate keeping the present campus and getting land in the north for a school or obtaining land for one school for the entire district.
 To help with the problem of a crowded school, the board passed a motion to build a temporary building to house band, music, printing, and two recitation rooms.
 This was erected between the tennis courts and the retaining wall, shops and the rear of the main building.